 ERS provides economic research and analysis of issues related to agriculture, food, the environment, and rural America.
 For information about how to access USDA programs and services please see USDA's Farmers.gov website.
-Beginning farmers, including women and veterans, can find additional information on USDA's New Farmers website.
+Beginning farmers, including women and veterans, can find additional information on USDA's Beginning Farmers and Ranchers website.

 Reports and Amber Waves articles about socially disadvantaged, beginning, limited resource, and women farmers and ranchers can be accessed from the menu on the right side of this page.
 See also related ERS Charts of Note that highlight current and past research in this area.

 The USDA defines socially disadvantaged farmers and ranchers (SDFRs) as those belonging to groups that have been subject to racial or ethnic prejudice.
 SDFRs include farmers who are Black or African American, American Indian or Alaska Native, Hispanic or Latino, and Asian or Pacific Islander.
 For some but not all USDA programs, the SDFR category also includes women.